 Coronary artery disease (CAD), also called coronary heart disease, occurs when the arteries that supply blood to the heart become blocked or narrowed due to plaque buildup or blood clots.
 This narrowing is also called atherosclerosis, or hardening of the arteries.
-CAD can lead to a heart attack (myocardial infarction or MI).
+Over time, coronary arteries can become completely blocked, causing a total coronary occlusion.
+Without treatment CAD can lead to other heart problems, including heart failure, arrhythmia or a heart attack (myocardial infarction or MI).

 Because of our affiliation with an academic medical center, we offer a depth of expertise and proven technologies and techniques not found elsewhere.
 This is especially important for heart disease patients with coexisting conditions such as diabetes.

 Our physicians have deep levels of expertise in their specialty, and then collaborate to deliver the best patient care and quality outcomes.
 In addition to general cardiology, cardiologists specialize in valvular disease, heart failure, electrophysiology and interventional cardiology.
 They collaborate with other heart and vascular specialists – vascular and interventional radiologists, interventional cardiologists and cardiac surgeons.
 Working together, our multidisciplinary team of physicians, nurses, therapists and medical professionals offer treatment approaches designed for each individual patient.
 Read more about our exceptional staff.